Consolidated NY

-The Consolidated Model 2 was a PT-1 biplane trainer diverted to the United States Navy for a trainer competition in 1925.
+The Consolidated Model 2 was a biplane trainer manufactured by the Consolidated Aircraft Corporation and diverted to the United States Navy for a trainer competition in 1925.
 It beat out 14 other designs, and was ordered into production as the NY-1.

 Development

 The NY-1 was essentially a PT-1 with provisions for the wheeled landing gear to be replaced by a single large float under the fuselage and two stabilising floats under the tips of the lower wing.
 A larger vertical tail was added to counter the effect of the floats.

 The NY-2 had a longer span wing fitted to overcome the high wing-loading issue of the seaplane version.
 Tested with complete success during October 1926, the Navy ordered 181 with the uprated R-790-8 Wright Whirlwind J-5 engine of 220 hp.

 The NY-3 aircraft were similar to the NY-2 but had 240 hp Wright R-760-94 engines.